efeelize/eng/bec/record/vol5_test3.md

 ***invite firms to tender for parts of the project.***
 ***It worth getting a range of companies to put in a bid.***
+***If you are only supplying companies that put out to tender every year,the future becomes uncertain and so you've no time to build a relationship that will move your company forward.***

 > alternative->many options/optional